taddeseanb/kenya-hub/docs/developer/tutorial-data-management/5-git-cicd.md

 ## Summary

 In this section you learned about using actions in Github (CI/CD).
-In the next section we are diving into OGC Map Services using mapserver.
-Notice that you can use these CI/CD mechanisms to deploy or evaluate metadata and data services.
+In the next section we are diving into data publication.
+Notice that you can also use GIT CI/CD mechanisms to deploy or evaluate metadata and data services.